LarsRTijssen/Matmatch_Python_Developer_Test/README.md

 `<INPUT_FILE>` is a location to the input file (default: `./data_input/data_input.xlsx`)\
 `<FORMAT>` must either be `csv`, `json` or `xlsx` (default: `xlsx`)

+The newly created file will be available in `./data_output`

 ## Structure